TABLE OF CONTENTS

 Mobile NFC technology pros

-• Payment Speed: NFC payments are extremely quick, as payments occur almost instantly without a PIN number or signature.
-For businesses, this makes it easier to serve more customers in a timely manner.
+- Payment Speed: NFC payments are extremely quick, occurring almost instantly without a PIN or signature.
+This makes it easier for businesses to serve more customers in a timely manner.

-• Extra Security Features: NFC payments provide extra security to merchants by utilizing tokenization and encryption, minimizing the risk of data breaches.
-With close proximity requirements and authentication measures, such as biometrics or PIN entry, NFC enhances transaction security, reducing the likelihood of fraudulent activities and protecting both customer and merchant information.
+- Extra Security Features: NFC payments provide extra security to merchants by utilizing tokenization and encryption, minimizing the risk of data breaches.
+With proximity requirements and authentication measures, such as biometrics or PIN entry, NFC enhances transaction security, reducing the likelihood of fraudulent activities and protecting customer and merchant information.

 Mobile NFC technology cons

-• Hardware Upgrades Required for Merchants: If a business doesn’t have access to modern NFC payment systems, the hardware upgrades may be quite expensive.
-A business needs card readers, POS machines, and other hardware devices with NFC capability.
+- Hardware Upgrades Required for Merchants: Hardware upgrades may be expensive if a business doesn’t have access to modern NFC payment systems.
+A business needs card readers, POS machines, and other devices with NFC capability.
 For large organizations, this type of upgrade may cost significant money.

 Are NFC Mobile Payments Secure?

-However, contactless EMV-card payments are less secure, as they don’t require a passcode or biometric authorization for use.
+However, contactless EMV-card payments are less secure, as they don’t require a passcode or biometric authorization.
 If someone steals an individual’s card, they can use it for NFC payments until the card is canceled.
 This is why there are upper limits on the value of charges for card-based NFC payments.

 Examples of Businesses that Use NFC for Mobile Payments